 As far as hotels are concerned, there is no shortage of them near the event.
 Most are located just south of the Parkway and represent a wide range of pricing.
 Keep in mind that prices will most likely rise during that weekend due to the event and Labor Day.
 Choosing a hotel will allow you to park your RV for free in the hotel parking lot.
 Also, since the hotels are close to the festival, you can easily pop back to your rig for a quick break.

 Getting to the event is not difficult at all.
-It is located on the Ben Franklin Parkway and easily accessed by way of I-676, the Vine Street Expressway, which intersects the southern part of the Parkway.
+It is located on the Benjamin Franklin Parkway and easily accessed by way of I-676, the Vine Street Expressway, which intersects the southern part of the Parkway.
 To get to I-676, you can take I-76, the Schuylkill Expressway.
 You can also get to the Parkway by way of public transportation, which is provided by SEPTA and includes buses and subways.

 There is no specially designated parking lot for vehicles attending the festival.
 However, there's plenty of street parking.
 Keep in mind that a lot of street parking in Philadelphia is metered with time limits ranging between one and four hours.
 Garages and lots also offer parking and may be more convenient for the festival.

 Tickets can be purchased right on the Made in America Festival website.
 You have the option of buying a standard two-day pass for $150.
 To purchase, click here.

 Showing up to the Made in America Festival in an RV is a fine idea.
 Even though there are no camping spots at or near the event, you can still benefit from having your RV close by.
 Before you get there, make sure you've got plenty of data space to take loads of photos.
 Send RVshare some of your best shots to [email protected] You could see your photos on the site's blog or social media pages.